Amanda Edwards: Personal life

-Amanda Edwards is the founder of a nonprofit called 'Be The Solution: a community empowerment organization' that effectively advocates and empowers various groups ranging from senior citizens to women.
+Amanda Edwards is the founder of a nonprofit, Be The Solution: Community Empowerment Organization, which effectively advocates and empowers various groups ranging from senior citizens to women.
+Amanda serves on the advisory council of Accelerator for America and has served on the board of directors for National League of Cities, Houston Exponential and Project Row Houses.

-Amanda serves on the advisory council of Accelerator for America and has served on the Board of Directors for National League of Cities to Houston Exponential; and Project Row Houses.
-She is a member of the Houston Chapter of The Links, Inc. The Links; and a member of Alpha Kappa Alpha sorority.
+Edwards is a member of the Houston Chapter of The Links, and a member of Alpha Kappa Alpha sorority.
+She is Catholic.